All Episodes

 I just can't.

-There's too much on there bores me.
+There's too much on there that bores me.

-It's all predictable, it's formulaic, I know what's gonna come.
+I know what's going to come.

-And besides, I have such a vast network of helpers who think that I can't do this without them, that I get treated email after email after email saying you should have seen what just happened on X. So because of this vast network, I don't have to watch it.
+And besides, I have such a vast network of helpers who think that I can't do this without them, that I get treated to email after email after email saying, you should have seen what just happened on X.

-Rush, if you're not watching Brett Bear, and he knows I'm not.
+Rush, if you're not watching Brett Baer, and he knows I'm not, that's why he sends me the note.

 He interviews a young female college student who says, and I'm paraphrasing, Hillary Clinton, yeah, I think she was in the Senate or something.